Famous logos with J

-This week’s Friday Feature is all about companies whose names begin with the letter J. Last week we looked at the letter I
+Finally time for Friday Feature and ts all about logos with J. Last week we looked at the letter I

 Let’s start with something sweet:

-4. The J. C. Penney Company was first founded in 1913 by James Cash Penney and William Henry McManus.
-James Cash Penney started out his retail management career by opening a series of stores known as The Golden Rule, the first of these opened on April the 14th 1902.
-The company’s logo has changed on numerous occasions over the years, its current incarnation a rather minimalistic red square with a smaller blue containing the company’s initials located in its top left corner.
+So, the first of these opened on April the 14th 1902.
+The company’s logo has changed on numerous occasions over the years.
+For instance, its current incarnation a rather minimalistic red square with a smaller blue containing the company’s initials located in its top left corner.

-5. Johnson & Johnson was founded in 1887, a few years after brothers James Wood and Edward Mead Johnson were inspired to create a line of ready-to-use surgical dressings in 1885 following a speech made by antiseptic advocate Joseph Lister.
-Today, Johnson & Johnson are responsible for a number of incredibly well known consumer brands including Band-Aid, Bengay, Carefree, Clean & Clear, K-Y and Neutrogena.
+Last one up of the famous logos with J, Johnson & Johnson.
+Founded in 1887, a few years after brothers James Wood and Edward Mead Johnson were inspired to create a line of ready-to-use surgical dressings.
+This occurred in 1885 following a speech made by antiseptic advocate Joseph Lister.
+Just to name a few, Johnson & Johnson are responsible for a number of incredibly well known consumer brands.
+Including Band-Aid, Bengay, Carefree, Clean & Clear, K-Y and Neutrogena.